purplespider/silverstripe-basic-news/README.md

 2. Visit yoursite.com/dev/build to rebuild the database.
 3. Log in the CMS, and create a new News Holder page.

+If you'd like to have Facebook OG and Twitter Card support, just add `	<% include PurpleSpider\BasicNews\MetaTags %>` to your site's `head`.

 ## Features

 * A News Article has a Headline, Date, Article & Image (optional)